Website Navigation: How to Improve Yours and Boost Sales

 Pages that aren't as closely linked to conversions appear in Blume's footer menu instead.
 That way, they're still accessible but don't clutter the menus above the fold or distract from a call-to-action (CTA) that could drive sales.

-These three brands give just a few examples of ways to build out your website navigation.
+These three brands offer just a few examples of how to build your website navigation.
 But how should you make the final call?

 How to perfect your website navigation menu